grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Shakes nodded sleepily as Hemi and Percy headed up to the navigation and sonar compartment.

-"It's probably time for more fucking coffee."
-Said Gregory reaching for the pot with the dregs of the previous batch slowly embalming a permanent black-brown stain on the bottom.
+"It's probably time for more fucking coffee," said Gregory reaching for the pot with the dregs of the previous batch slowly embalming a permanent black-brown stain on the bottom.

 [//]: # (### Planning the run with Shakes)